oswald2/DGPatchMaker/README.md

 ## What is the difference to DGEdit?

 DGEdit as provided from the developers of DrumGizmo is an editor to create drumkits for DrumGizmo from self-sampled tracks.
-This means, the drumkit is recorded on multiple tracks, each hit one of the other has rang out.
+This means, the drumkit is recorded on multiple tracks, each hit one after the other has rang out.
 To create a drumkit patch out of these tracks is quite a hassle, therefore the DGEdit helps here with splitting the available tracks on the right locations and assigning them to instruments and so on.

 In contrast, DGPatchMaker is designed for creating DrumGizmo patches from existing drum sample libraries in WAV format.
 So, ready made libraries available open source as well as from commercial companies.